QuanDo2000/securityedu/docs/3/Web/IDOR/IDOR.md

 ### 1. What is IDOR vulnerability?
-IDOR stands for Insecure Direct Object Reference and is a type of access control vulnerability.

-This kind of vulnerability can happen when a web server gets user input to get objects (files, data, documents) and too much trust is put in the input data without checking on the server-side to ensure the requested object belongs to the user requesting it.
+This kind of vulnerability can happen when a web server receive user input without checking if it comes from the real user.

 ### 2. IDOR example
 Imagine that you wish to update your profile information after recently signing up for a service online.
 You can view your information at http://online-service.test/profile?userid=123 by clicking the link.